- Publications & Insights

 Bwalya Chilufya-Musonda is a partner in our Zambian practice.

 She specialises in corporate and financial law and has considerable experience advising clients on mergers and acquisitions, capital market transactions, syndicated lending, corporate financing, project financing, export credit financing and debt restructuring.

-Bwalya’s expertise extends to tax and competition law, including representing clients (whether merging parties or third-party challengers) in relation to merger decisions made by both the Competition and Consumer Protection Commission and the Competition and Consumer Protection Tribunal.
+Bwalya’s expertise extends to tax and competition law, including representing clients (whether merging parties or third-party challengers) in relation to merger decisions made by the Competition and Consumer Protection Commission.

 She has a unique blend of private and public experience, having worked as State Advocate under the Ministry of Justice’s Department of Civil Litigation, where she advised and represented the Republic of Zambia in litigation both in and outside the country.
 She also has a well-rounded view of the insurance sector.